-Article 5(2) This power is helpful if the climity is to acquire property either for use as office onemises or functionally (such as a playgrant dior school site).
-Our guidance Acquiring Land (cc.
-33) contains forther cuidance on the issue.
+Article 5(2) - This power is helpful if the charity is to acquire property either for use as office premises or functionally (such as a playground or school site).
+Our guidance Acquiring Land (CC33) contains further guidance on the issue

-Article 5(3) - This power chables that mainty to dispose on its property.
-Sections 177 - 122 of the Crenties Act 2011, apply to most charities and recuire compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably of fair able.
-Our quidance soles leases, transfers or mortgages.
-What must be need to know about disposing of charity lend (CC24) provides and information about this
+Article 5(3) - This power enables the charity to dispose of its property.
+Sections 117 - 122 of the Charities Act 2011, apply to most charities and require compliance with certain conditions to ensure that charity property is disposed of for the best terms reasonably obtainable.
+Our guidance Sales, leases, transfers or mortgages.
+What trustees need to know about disposing of charity land (CC28) provides more information about this.

-Article 5(4) - This provides the company with an explicit power to believe It also makes clear that it this power involves securing the loan or land of the charity, it must comply with the regulariments of the Chartles Act 2011.
-Briefly, the directors are required to take advice and provide cortain cellulocates/statements when they are be rewing money by way of mortgage out Operat and Guidance Prinowing and mortgages on our website provides detailed information on this
+Article 5(4) - This provides the company with an explicit power to borrow.
+It also makes clear that if this power involves securing the loan on land of the charity, it must comply with the requirements of the Charities Act 2011.
+Briefly, the directors are required to take advice and provide certain certificates/statements when they are borrowing money by way of mortgage.
+Our Operational Guidance Borrowing and mortgages on our website provides detailed information on this.

-Article 5(9) - This power connot be used to employ directors as staff.
-See article 7.
+Article 5(9) - This power cannot be used to employ directors as staff.
+See article 7

-Article 5(10) The Inistee Act 2000 provides wide powers of investment. and regules the charity to take advice. all dito consider the need to invest in a range or different investments.
-Our au dance investment of Chartoble Funds Basic Paraciples (CC14) provides in one information about charity investments We strongly recommend that the directors record any investment policy in writing, they are legally required to do so if they delegate the investment function to an investment manager.
-The powers to eniploy agents, riominees aric custodians are of particular use where the charity wishes to use an investment manager
+Article 5(10) - The Trustee Act 2000 provides wide powers of investment and requires the charity to take advice and to consider the need to invest in a range of different investments.
+Our guidance Investment of Charitable Funds Basic Principles (CC14) provides more information about charity investments We strongly recommend that the directors record any investment policy in writing, they are legally required to do so if they delegate their investment function to an investment manager.
+The powers to employ agents nominees and custodians are of particular use where the charity wishes to use an investment manager

-Article 6 Application of income and property
+Article 6 - Application of income and property

-(1) reflects charity law requirements that the income and property of a charity must be applied solely to further its objects and not to benefit the charity directors rescept as permitted by the governing document is see article / - or other express power).
-The directors have a cuty to ensure that the funds are correctly applied in accordance with this principle.
+(1) reflects charity law requirements that the income and property of a charity must be applied solely to further its objects and not to benefit the charity directors (except as permitted by the governing document - see article 7 - or other express power) The directors have a duty to ensure that the funds are correctly applied in accordance with this principle

-- (5) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them; - (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity; - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves; - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
-The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article, - (10) to- - (a) deposit or invest funds; - (b) employ a professional fund-manager; and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee;

-in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000;
+- (5) to co-operate with other charities, voluntary bodies and statutory authorities and to exchange information and advice with them, - (6) to establish or support any charitable trusts, associations or institutions formed for any of the charitable purposes included in the Objects; - (7) to acquire, merge with or to enter into any partnership or joint venture arrangement with any other charity. - (8) to set aside income as a reserve against future expenditure but only in accordance with a written policy about reserves, - (9) to employ and remunerate such staff as are necessary for carrying out the work of the charity.
+The charity may employ or remunerate a director only to the extent it is permitted to do so by article 7 and provided it complies with the conditions in that article, - (10) to - (a) deposit or invest funds, - (b) employ a professional fund-manager, and - (c) arrange for the investments or other property of the charity to be held in the name of a nominee, in the same manner and subject to the same conditions as the trustees of a trust are permitted to do by the Trustee Act 2000,